 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

 An understanding of theory and research in moral development will serve as an important foundation for the student’s understanding of whole-person development.
 This course offers an opportunity for students to understand the complexities of moral development across the lifespan such that their future work in any setting will reflect the best evidence-based theory and practice available in hopes of making maximum impact for Christ.

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student will create a thread in response to the provided prompt for each forum.
-Each thread must be at least 350 words, have at least 2 scholarly sources, and demonstrate course-related knowledge.
-In addition to the thread, the student is required to respond to at least two other classmate’s thread.
-Each reply must be at least 200 words.
+Discussions are collaborative learning experiences.
+Therefore, the student will create a discussion thread in response to the provided prompt for each discussion.
+Each discussion thread must be at least 350 words, have at least 2 scholarly sources, and demonstrate course-related knowledge.
+In addition to the discussion thread, the student is required to respond to at least two other classmate’s discussion thread.
+Each discussion reply must be at least 200 words.
+(CLOs: 1, 3, 4)

-The student will take an open-book/open-note exam that consists of five essay questions.
-The aim of the Midterm Essays is to help the student master and synthesize the class material.
-The student has the entire week to work on the Midterm Essays and must submit it as a Word document via Blackboard.
+The student will submit an open-book/open-note written assignment that consists of five essay questions.
+The aim of the assignment is to help the student master and synthesize the class material.
+The assignment must be submitted as a Word document.
+(CLOs: 1, 2)

 The student will choose a presentation topic within moral development and find references for his or her presentation.
 The student will submit the title page, presentation objectives, rough outline of the presentation, and reference page in APA style.
 A minimum of 15 academic sources (peer-reviewed journal articles, textbook chapters, academic books, etc.) is required.
 (CLOs: 1, 5)

 The student will create a 15–20 minute Microsoft PowerPoint presentation that applies research in moral development to a moral development issue during a specific stage in the lifespan.
 (CLOs: 1, 5)